top of page

 Bio

-Dr. Erin Keefe is currently the Chief Nurse Executive Officer at Dignity Health St. Bernardine Medical Center in San Bernardino.
-Erin was born in Canada and came to the U.S. in 1995.
-She has been a Registered Nurse for 28 years.
-Erin completed her undergrad studies in Canada and her MSN and Doctorate in the United States.
-She has worked the majority of her career in large urban trauma centers in 6 states, with a focus on caring for underserved and vulnerable populations.
+Dr. Keefe was born in Canada and came to the U.S. in 1995.
+She has been a Registered Nurse for over 30 years.
+She completed her undergrad studies in Canada and her MSN and Doctorate in the United States.
+She has worked the majority of her career in large urban trauma centers in six states, with a focus on caring for underserved and vulnerable populations.

 Dr. Erin Keefe